Oatbar - desktop bar for X11 and Wayland

 conky

-can consume it as multi-line plain text.
-Example ~/.oatconkyrc
+and oatbar can consume it as multi-line plain text.
+Example ~/.oatconkyrc:

 conky.config = {